curranzach/11278group29/README.md

 ABOUT RENEWABLE ENERGY DASHBOARD
 -------------------------------------------------
+**Overview**

 Our project is an online dashboard that collects and analyzes information from multiple geographical and climatic datasets to determine the optimal locations for the construction of new renewable energy plants.

+**Vision Statement**

+We want our product to leverage historical geographic and weather data to determine suitable locations for new sources of renewable energy, optimize power generation, and reduce areas of inefficient energy usage.

 FEATURES
 -------------------------------------------------